gema-arta/heiwa/docs/poc/2-Stage0_Clang_LLVM.md

 # So, remove those files.
 find /clang0-tools/{lib{exec,64},{,${H_TRIPLET}/}lib}/ -name '*.la' -exec rm -fv {} \;

-# Strip off debugging symbols from binaries using `llvm-strip`.
+# Strip off all unneeded symbols from binaries using `llvm-strip`.
 # A large number of files will be reported "The file was not recognized as a valid object file".
 # These warnings can be safely ignored.
 These warnings indicate that those files are scripts instead of binaries.
 find /clang0-tools/{lib64,{,${H_TRIPLET}/}lib}/ -type f \( -name '*.a' -o -name '*.so*' \) -exec llvm-strip --strip-unneeded {} \;